 The lack of enthusiasm for Catholicism in Evola’s discussion of the State is however corrected by Kuehnelt-Leddihn’s perceptive analysis of the difference between Catholicism and Protestantism.
 In strong contrast to Evola’s negative attitude to the modern Church, Kuehnelt-Leddihn’s account of political history places a marked emphasis on established religion, and especially on Catholicism, in his formulation of the conservative state.
 Any contemporary attempt to return Europe to its natural pre-democratic vitality may therefore have to start not only from Evola’s warnings of the dangers of the mercantile bourgeoisie and of the surreptitious war of the Jews against the European aristocratic traditions but also from Kuehnelt-Leddihn’s revelations of the deleterious effects that the relativist and materialist temper of Protestantism has had on modern European society.

 1. This is of course typical of the land of the Puritans, America.
 The transformation of Hebrew-inspired Puritanism into finance capitalism in America has been well noted by Werner Sombart in Die Juden und das Wirtschaftsleben (1911).
-See also my article “The End of American History” (Counter-Currents, and Aristokratia).
+See also my article “The End of American History,” which appeared at Counter-Currents on September 17, 2014 as well as in K. Deva (ed.), Aristokratia III: Hellas.

-2. The only detailed study of Evola’s political thought is Paul Furlong’s Social and political thought of Julius Evola, London: Routledge, 2011.
+2. The only detailed study of Evola’s political thought in English is Paul Furlong’s Social and Political Thought of Julius Evola (London: Routledge, 2011).

-4. We may remember in this connection the typical Jewish aversion to authoritarian states and personalities in Theodor Adorno’s The Authoritarian Personality (1950).
+4. We may remember in this connection the typical Jewish aversion to authoritarian states and personalities in Theodor Adorno, Else Frenkel-Brunswik, Daniel Levinson, and Nevitt Sanford, The Authoritarian Personality (1950).

 5. Indeed, the Protocols should be classified with Aldous Huxley’s Brave New World (1932) and George Orwell’s Nineteen Eighty-Four (1949) as fictive non-fiction.